Common furniture beetles are capable of damaging the wood inside and around a house or other building.

 When you finally recognize these openings, they have likely matured into an adult common furniture beetle and exited the wood.

-The next step is to seal off the emergence exits or put in new wood as a replacement.
+The next step is to seal off the emergency exits or put in new wood as a replacement.
 You will need a borate-based product to use as a treatment for active adult furniture beetles.

 Finally, to get rid of wood-boring insects, you must get rid of the young furniture beetles before they become adults.